 The SECP is credited for instituting an innovation office that has been successful in making key interventions to which fintechs have responded favourably.
 The SECP has also set up a regulatory sandbox to provide regulatory cover for business models that lie outside an explicit regulatory framework.

 The 30-page report, undertaken by Karandaaz in partnership with UK-headquartered international development consultancy Oxford Policy Management, was published on 17 June.

 ‘Digitise payments to help women’s financial inclusion, report urges’ – our news story (9 March 2021) on a 10-point ‘action plan’ for governments and businesses to help economies and societies to recover from Covid-19

-‘Pakistan launches instant payments system to aid digitalisation and disbursements’ – our news story (20 January 2021) on Pakistan launching a government-run instant payments system as it looks to accelerate digitalisation and boost financial resilience
+‘Pakistan launches instant payments system to aid digitalisation and disbursements’ – our news story (20 January 2021) on Pakistan launching an instant payments system as it looks to accelerate digitalisation and boost financial resilience

 ‘UNCDF financial inclusion initiative in Zambia welcomes latest start-ups‘ – our news story (20 October 2020) on the United Nations Capital Development Fund (UNCDF) announcing the latest fintech start-ups to join an initiative aimed at boosting financial inclusion in Zambia